untoldengine/UntoldEngine/docs/Extensions/CreatingAPhysicsBackendPlugin.md

 Declare `.raycast` and `PhysicsQuery.raycast(_:filter:)` routes to your `raycast` implementation — your answer (including a miss) is authoritative.
+Like every other backend method, `raycast` is called on the frame thread, and `PhysicsQuery.raycast` itself must only be called from there (game update code, engine extensions, USC actions — not from your worker threads or arbitrary dispatch queues).
 Without the capability, the engine answers from its octree of entity bounds instead.
 Honor `PhysicsQueryFilter`: skip `excludedEntities`, and test `layerMask` against each body's layer.
 Shapecast and overlap capability bits